piersoft/MuseiMibactBotV2/README.md

 Use:
 Send your position.
-DBUnico of Mibact will send you Museum into your location with Lic.
+Endpoint Sparql of Mibact will send you Museum into your location with Lic.
 CC-BY

 Lic.
 MIT @piersoft